webforge-labs/psc-cms/migrate-1.5.xx.md

 Psc\CMS\Controller\AbstractEntityController
   - DCPackage is no longer optional

+Psc\Code\Test\EntityAsserter
+  - class was removed due to inactivity
+  - Psc\Doctrine\EntityDataRow was also removed

+Psc\Doctrine\EntityBuilder
+  - module is not optional

 ## CLI Commands

   - create-test was removed (use webforge)
   - create-class was removed (use webforge)
   - create-joose was removed (use grunt)
+  - build-phar command was removed (use the symfony compiler to build phars)

+## Misc

+  - Serveral classes dealing with phar archives were removed.
+Most building commands were removed.
+  - EntityAsserter was removed